suncoast-devs/handbook/lessons/soft-skills/time.md

 The inability to plan ahead and stick to goals means poor efficiency.
 For example, if there are several important tasks to complete, an effective plan would be to complete similar tasks first.
-If you do not plan ahead, instead jumping from one task to another, it can lead to low productivity and workflow.
+If you do not plan ahead, instead of jumping from one task to another, it can lead to low productivity and workflow.

 #### 2. Wasted time